LilyTao123/financial_transaction_etl_airflow_dbt/README.md

 * cards: clients cards info, including type of cards, expired date and etc.
 * mcc： transaction categorization, column 'description' would tell the category of each transaction.

-DBT combines multiple datasets to create the tables, which are stored in BigQuery dataset 'financial_transaction_transformed_data'：
+DBT combines multiple datasets to create the tables, which are stored in BigQuery dataset 'financial_transaction_transformed_data', They will be used for dashboard building.：
-* clients_consumption_2019
+* clients_consumption_2019 : to describe clients behaviour in 2019
-* online_trsn_over_time
-They will be used for dashboard building.
+* online_trsn_over_time : online transaction amounts and the total number of transactions from 2010 to 2019, enabling an analysis of changes over time.

 # Pre-requisites
 1. Git